Hamatti/Hamatti/README.md

 [proxymon](https://github.com/Hamatti/proxymon) is a bit outdated tool for printing proxies based on PTCGO deck lists.

+_work in progress_: I'm building an online multiplayer cube draft tool for Pokemon TCG players as well.
+It's still very early stages so the code is not yet open source.

 ### Browser extensions and bookmarklets

 [viaplay-keyboard-shortcuts](https://github.com/Hamatti/viaplay-keyboard-shortcuts) adds (f)ull screen and (m)ute keyboard shortcuts to Viaplay's streaming service.